The Sound of Things Falling: Synopsis

 The Sound of Things Falling is the story of a law professor named Antonio Yammara, who narrates the novel.
 Scenes switch between the 1990s Bogotá, where everything is falling apart as the result of the drug wars, and the past where the drug trade seemed interwoven into everyone's lives.

 The text begins with Yammara giving a brief description of his early life.
 He began his career as a professor, who met Aura in one of his classes.
-She exchanged sexual favors with Antonio in exchange for higher grades in his classes and falls pregnant.
+She exchanged sexual favors with Antonio in exchange for higher grades in his classes and fell pregnant.
 Antonio frequents a local pool hall, in which he meets ex-con Ricardo Laverde.
 They begin playing pool together, and Antonio quickly becomes interested in the man's mysterious past.
 Although Antonio claims that he and Ricardo are not friends, the nature of their relationship quickly becomes closer.
 Ricardo begins to confide in Antonio.
 Upon receiving a mysterious cassette, Ricardo sets out to find a cassette player.

 He listens to the tape and becomes distraught.
 He begins walking quickly down the street, with Antonio in close pursuit.
 As they are drawing near the pool hall, a motorbike descends from the curb and guns them down.
 Ricardo is killed and Antonio badly injured.
 After the accident, Antonio becomes fixated upon Ricardo's life and withdraws from all other aspects of existence.
 His relationship with Aura deteriorates quickly, and he becomes afraid of the area close to the pool hall.